March 2026 New Releases

 If Mance wants to avoid a fight that will devastate her realm, she’ll have to consider the proposal.
 Even if it destroys Silver.
 But Mance isn't ready to give up just yet.
 Desperate to free herself from the betrothal, Mance must seek allyship from other Primes and learn to control her new magic.
 If she fails, her decision to refuse Reltas's proposal will implode the delicate state of affairs across the realms, setting off a catastrophic war—and shatter two hearts in the process.

-The Little Mosque in my Heart by Ahmad Saber (Atheneum) - moved from April 2025, then from May 2025.
+Ramin Abbas has MAJOR Questions by Ahmad Saber (Atheneum) - previously titled The Little Mosque in my Heart, moved from April 2025, then from May 2025.

 An intensely brave, gorgeously written story about a gay Muslim teen who has to choose between being true to himself or his faith—and his realization that maybe they aren’t as separate as he thought.